paulgazz/kmax/kconfig/README.dimacs.md

   be treated as a boolean variable.
 1 and 0 mean true and false respectively.
 - `def_bool` defines (possibly multiple) defaults for a boolean variable.
+This is only meant for nonselectable booleans, since it will constrain a variable to that value.

 # DIMACS comment format

-- `c variable_number CONFIG_VAR bool|nonbool DEFAULT_VALUE?`
+- `c variable_number CONFIG_VAR bool|hidden_bool|nonbool DEFAULT_VALUE?`

 # TODO

-- default values for bools
-- what to do with conditions on defaults?
 - when converting to dimacs, add extra booleans when any expression depends on tristate `y` or `m` individually.  this will enable on-demand support representation of tristate variables